Lucretia/aplug/README.md

 Port of the LADSPA 1.1.1 API for Ada 2012.
 Doesn't do much at this time but does show up in Carla.

+## Screenshots

+I've only tested in Carla at this time.

 ![Carla plug-in window](./screenshots/carla.png)
 ![Carla main window](./screenshots/carla_main_window.png)
 ![Carla patch bay window](./screenshots/carla_patchbay.png)